 Accepted qualifications will be valid for one promotion process only, either Constable to Sergeant or Sergeant to Inspector, and will allow an officer to enter our respective processes at the suitability and competency-based selection stage.
 Promotion examination qualifications are valid for three years from the date upon which they were acquired; this is the date stipulated on the qualification certificate supplied by the awarding body, irrespective of previous guarantees from other Forces (e.g. examination qualifications with no expiry date).
 Recognised qualifications acquired prior to 1 April 2016 will be treated as though the officer acquired the qualification on 1 April 2016 and will cease to be valid on 31 March 2019.
 There is no limit upon how many times an officer may enter for promotion until the validity of their qualification lapses.

-If you have left the police service no more than twelve months ago you are eligible to apply to join the MDP as a NEOF (New Entrant from Other Forces) and, as with all NEOF applicants, upon taking up post, you will be required to complete a twelve-month probationary period.
+If you have left the police service no more than three years ago you are eligible to apply to join the MDP as a NEOF (New Entrant from Other Forces) and, as with all NEOF applicants, upon taking up post, you will be required to complete a twelve-month probationary period.

-If you have left the police service more than twelve months ago, you can only be considered for employment as a New Recruit (including initial entry pay and conditions).
+If you have left the police service more than three years ago, you can only be considered for employment as a New Recruit (including initial entry pay and conditions).
 This applies to all officers regardless of service.

 General information for everyone